 Polycarbonate is a thermoplastic polymer, known commercially under various names.
 From A-Z, these are Arla, Axxis, Caliber, Lexan, Lexan, Lexgard, Margard, Makrofol, Makrolon, Panlite, Quin, Radilux.
 Whatever you call it, it’s all the same plastic sheet.

 Polycarbonate sheets are available online in two different types: solid and channel sheets.
+Multiwall sheets have many, small hollow areas in the centre of the sheet saving a large amount of weight without reducing the strength of the panel.
 In our webshop, we only sell solid polycarbonate sheets.
 These sheets are, as their name suggests, massive and super strong.
 Because of these properties, polycarbonate is often used for “heavy” work, such as safety glazing.
 In addition to the regular solid polycarbonate sheets, there are also so-called channel sheets.
 These are extruded sheets that are used for light-transmitting (roofing) constructions or greenhouses.
 Channel polycarbonate sheets have “bulkheads” over the entire length that obstruct a clear view.
 We do not supply polycarbonate channel sheets, but only solid (monolithic) polycarbonate.

 Regarding the thickness, you can choose from sheets ranging from 2 to 15 millimetres thick.
 To easily work out which sheet thickness is suitable for your application, we have developed the thickness calculator.
 Choose a vertical or horizontal installation and look up the length and width that you have in mind in the table.
 This will give you the thickness that you need.